stephlaf/petal-technical/README.md

 ```
 - The `will_paginate` and `api-pagination` gems are used for the pagination
 - The `jbuilder` gem is used to generate the `json` views

+- There are unit tests you may run with `rails test`